VilleSynkkanen/Self-Monitoring-Application/doc/documentation.md

   user_id INTEGER REFERENCES users(id)
 );

-### Other
+CREATE INDEX reports_by_user_id on reports (user_id);

+## Config

-Add database credentials to "/src/config/config.js".
+Add database credentials to "/src/config/config.js" or pass them to the application via environmental variables.
 No other configurations are necessary.

-## Running the application
+## Running the application & tests

 The application is not deployed online.
+The application and the tests can be run locally with the following commands (on Linux command line or Git Bash on Windows).
+Add your own database credentials to the commands if you didn't add them to the config file:

+Application:
-It can be run locally with the command "deno run --allow-env --allow-net --allow-read --unstable app.js".
+PGPORT="port" PGDATABASE="database" PGHOST="host" PGUSER="user" PGPASSWORD="password" deno run --allow-env --allow-net --allow-read --unstable app.js

+Tests:
+PGPORT="port" PGDATABASE="database" PGHOST="host" PGUSER="user" PGPASSWORD="password" deno test --allow-env --allow-net --allow-read --unstable app_test.js

 ## Completed requirements